agarciadom/llma4se-2025/talk/slides.md

         checkpointer=InMemorySaver()))
 ```

-We set up a graph with memory-based checkpointing.
+We set up a graph with memory-based checkpointing
-LG Server supports SQLite and Postgres checkpointing.
+(SQLite and Postgres can also be used with Server).

 ## Adding memory: thread IDs